Indian Armed Forces: Army (enlisted)

-The army also recruits personnel for technical roles, such as artillery, signals, aviation technician, nursing assistant, etc. These roles require higher educational qualifications, i.e. Class 12 pass from science stream or diploma qualifications.
-After selection the candidates are sent for Basic Military Training at regimental centres.
+The army also recruits personnel for technical roles, such as artillery, signals, aviation technician, nursing assistant, etc. These roles require higher educational qualifications, i.e., Class 12 pass from the science stream or a diploma qualification.
+After selection, the candidates are sent for Basic Military Training at regimental centres.

 Military academies

 The Indian Armed Forces have set up numerous military academies across India for training personnel.
 Military Schools, Sainik Schools, and the Rashtriya Indian Military College were founded to broaden the recruitment base of the Defence Forces.
 The three branches of the Indian Armed Forces jointly operate several institutions such as: the National Defence Academy (NDA), the Defence Services Staff College (DSSC), the National Defence College (NDC) and the College of Defence Management (CDM) for training its officers.
 The Armed Forces Medical College (AFMC) is responsible for providing the entire pool of medical staff to the Armed Forces by giving them in-service training.

 Officer recruitment is through many military-related academies.
 Besides the tri-service National Defence Academy (NDA) in Pune, the three services have their own training institutes for this purpose.
 These include: the Indian Military Academy (IMA) in Dehradun, the Indian Naval Academy (INA) in Ezhimala, the Air Force Academy in Dundigal, the Officers Training Academy (OTA) in Chennai and Gaya.
 Other notable training institutions are the Army War College (AWC) in Mhow, Madhya Pradesh, the High Altitude Warfare School (HAWS) in Gulmarg, Jammu and Kashmir, the Counter Insurgency and Jungle Warfare School (CIJW) in Vairengte, Mizoram, and the College of Military Engineering (CME) in Pune, Maharashtra.
 After being commissioned, officers are posted and deputed, and are at the helm of affairs not only inside India but also abroad.
 Officers are appointed and removed only by the President of India.